mkuf/prind/README.md

 * Make sure to update ``cors_domains`` and ``trusted_clients`` within ``moonraker.cfg`` to secure your moonraker api from unwanted access.
 See [Moonraker Docs](https://moonraker.readthedocs.io/en/latest/configuration/) for Reference

 ### Starting the stack
-Currently, there are 3 Profiles to choose from, depending on the Web Frontend you'd like to use.
+There are currently 3 frontend Profiles to choose from, depending on the Web Frontend you'd like to use.
 * fluidd
 * mainsail
 * octoprint